yesolakweon/yesolakweon.github.io/_pages/home.md

 ### Welcome

 <dl>
 I am Assistant Professor of <a href="https://politicalscience.usu.edu/" style="color: #82E0AA">Political Science</a> at <a href="https://www.usu.edu/" style="color: #82E0AA">Utah State University</a>.
 My research interests are international and comparative political economy, political behavior, and social and labor market policy.
 Within these broad areas, I study how various political actors respond to new forms of socio-economic risk caused by post-industrial transformations with a focus on Western Europe and East Asia.
-Recent projects examine redistributive attitudes and voting behavior of newly marginalized groups and political parties' behavior in the face of labor market dualization, globalization, and population aging.
+Recent projects examine redistributive attitudes and electoral choices of newly marginalized groups and political parties' behavior in the face of labor market dualization, globalization, and population aging.
  </dl>

  <dl>